 About Your Practitioner

-To compliment his skills in Oriental Medicine, Chris is also a professional life coach certified by iPEC (Institutes of Professional Excellence in Coaching) as well as a Reiki Master certified by the Independent Reiki Teachers Association and a member of IARP (International Association of Reiki Practitioners).
+To compliment his skills in Chinese Medicine, Chris is also certified as a life coach through iPEC (Institutes of Professional Excellence in Coaching) as well as a Reiki Master certified by the Independent Reiki Teachers Association.

 Chris is also a published author.
 Coincidentally, Chris began writing poetry at about the same time as he began training in the martial arts.
 It was in the same time interval that Chris decided that he was going to become a geologist and a university professor when he grew up.